HewlettPackard/mdc-toolkit/README-CRIU-PMEM.md

 git checkout libpmem
 ```

-Follow the instructions in the master branch to build and test criu-pmem.
+Follow the instructions in the master branch to build and test CRIU-PMEM.

 ## Interfaces